ryonlife/py-google-analytics-cookie/README.md

 Usage
 -----

 Instantiate an object with two keyword arguments containing the strings contained in the two cookies.
-Here's an example that will work on Pylons, although in production code be sure to handle case where no cookie exists:
+Here's an example that will work on Pylons:

     from path.to.google_analytics_cookie import GoogleAnalyticsCookie
     utmz = request.cookies['__utmz'] if 'utmz' in request.cookies else None